A method to challenge symmetries in data with self-supervised learning: Introduction

 \section{Introduction}

-If observations of nature refute a symmetry, then all models which imply that symmetry is wrong.
-Particularly in fundamental physics, important contexts do imply symmetries from theoretical hypotheses or experimental hardware designs; we aim to challenge those symmetries in a general way by testing them in data.
+If observations of nature refute a symmetry, then all models that imply that symmetry are wrong.
+Particularly in fundamental physics, important theoretical models and experimental designs do possess symmetries, but we are not always certain whether nature actually reflects those symmetries.
+Testing suspected symmetries in data is therefore of significant scientific value, since refuting a symmetry also indirectly challenges all physical hypotheses which imply it.

+In this paper, we introduce a method which can perform such tests on a general class of symmetries for any form of computerized data, and without external labels or descriptions of those data.
+Implementing our method requires only data, knowledge of any filtering on those data, a way to transform those data according to the candidate symmetry, and an appropriate learning algorithm to model the asymmetries.

+This method, which we name `which is real?', begins by building pairs of data, each containing one real datum and one `fake' copy that has been transformed according to the proposed symmetry.
+If we then build a machine that reliably predicts which entry in each pair is real, and which is fake, then the symmetry must be broken.
+We build and test such machines with modern learning algorithms according to standard machine learning practice: train with one portion of the data, and generate reliable results by testing in another independent portion.

 Real data are messy.
-Not only do data take complicated shapes, they are usually subject to lossy effects in collection and processing.
-However, inefficiencies are often well understood, and select subsets of the data can have cleaner connections to their idealized modelling; to work in practice, it is crucial that our method works seamlessly in the presence of such filtering or selections of the data.
+Not only do data take complicated shapes in various digital representations, they are usually also subject to lossy effects in collection and processing.
+Such inefficiencies, however, are often well understood, and that understanding is productively leveraged to select subsets of the data which have cleaner connections to their idealized modelling.
+To test symmetries in practice, it is therefore crucial that our method works seamlessly in the presence of such lossy effects or selections, which we describe collectively as filtering the data.

-\paragraph{How} If a symmetry is respected, then each data point has symmetrically equivalent fake cousins which, given all other observed information, cannot be distinguished; between pairs of these symmetrically equivalent data, one real and one fake, one cannot know `which is real?', but can at best assign equal probability to each.
-This statement is key to our method.

-For our purposes, a model is a rule which assigns probabilities.
-Symmetry is a model because it assigns equal probabilities, but asymmetry is not a model because it is ambiguous; there are innumerably many asymmetric models, and we can only explore examples.

-Where an asymmetric model consistently succeeds in discriminating real data from fakes, the symmetry must be violated.
-We attempt this refutation by using general-purpose machine learning algorithms to train promising asymmetric models, then testing those models' predictions on independent data.

-The method requires numerical data, a way to transform them under the candidate symmetry subject to filtering, and an appropriate learning algorithm to assign asymmetric models.
-Results are not certain with finite data, but testing on independent datasets does give cleanly interpretable results which might usefully guide further investigation.
+Note that asymmetry in data does not necessarily imply asymmetry in the fundamental physics of nature.
+Data arise from natural and artificial effects, and a proposed symmetry could be broken in any step in the chain of data preparation, such as hardware construction or software analysis.
+This is not necessarily a defect of our method; evidence for asymmetry indicates that either nature is asymmetric or that our experiments need recalibrating, and both lessons can be valuable.